andreaskaempf/adventofcode2023/README.md

   one race, but much bigger number (still almost instantaneous using brute force).

+* **Day 7** (Go): Given some hands of 5 cards, sort them by poker rank.
+  For part 2, replace instances of J (joker) with which ever other letter from the hand, that yields the best poker hand type.
+Answer for both parts is the sumproduct of the rank (sorted sequence) times a given bid.

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)